fgreil/mitzi-astro/README.md

 The **data file** is located at `/ext/apps_data/mitzi-astro/european_cities.txt` (note the ending `txt`).
 It is in CSV with fields like `country_code`, `utc_shift`, `city_name`, `longitude`, `latitude`, `elevation_m`.
 It supports up to 200 cities (hard-coded, but easy to change).

 ## Sun maths
-The function `SunTimes sun(int year, int month, int day, int lat_degree, int lat_minute, int lon_degree, int lon_minute, int height_meters, float time_zone_offset_to_utc_in_hours)` located in [suntimes.c](suntimes.c) computes for any date between year 0 and 3000, using formulas from https://gml.noaa.gov/grad/solcalc/calcdetails.html
+Currently, a simplified formula is being used.
+The goal is to (real soon now) use the function `SunTimes sun(int year, int month, int day, int lat_degree, int lat_minute, int lon_degree, int lon_minute, int height_meters, float time_zone_offset_to_utc_in_hours)` located in [suntimes.c](suntimes.c) to compute for any date between year 0 and 3000.
+The formulas are from https://gml.noaa.gov/grad/solcalc/calcdetails.html
 * astronomical dawn and astronomical dusk,
 * nautical dawn and nautical dusk,
 * civil dawn and civil dusk,